MoscaDotTo/Winapp2/winapp2ool/modules/transmute/readme.md

 - Sections from the source file which are found in the base file replace entirely the section in the base file as they are written
 - Sections from the source file not found in the base file are ignored

+##### When to use
+- Providing a substantially revised version of an entry that is easier to rewrite than to patch key by key
+- Maintaining a local version of an entry (eg. one adapted to your installation) while keeping the rest of the file up to date

 #### By Key
 - Keys from sections in the source file which are found in the base file provide replacement *values* for keys of the same name in the base file
 - Only the key's Value is replaced — the base file's key name (including its casing) is untouched
 - Sections and keys from the source file not found in the base file are ignored

-### Example use cases
+##### When to use

-- Correcting errors in generated entries
+- Correcting specific key values in generated entries without rewriting the entire section
-- Supporting local configurations in winapp2.ini while also keeping it up to date
+- Updating a known key to a new value as part of keeping a configuration current
+- For numbered keys whose numbering may shift as entries are updated, it can be more reliable to Remove the old value (ByValue) and Add the new one instead

 ---